TomCarr/exTREEmaTIME/README.md

 ### arguments:

-**see example folder for further clarification on how to specify inputs**
+**Note: see example folder for further clarification on how to specify inputs**

 **tree:** input phylogenies with molecular branch lengths.
 A list of phylo objects.
 Can be a single tree, or many trees (eg. bootstrap replicates)